Xenia Wickett: Biography

 Prior to her government service, Wickett worked in the nonprofit and private sectors in California, Israel and the West Bank, and the UK, and for UNICEF in New York.

 Wickett holds a Bachelor of Arts from Oxford University and a Masters in Public Policy from the Harvard Kennedy School of Government.
-She also has a Certificate in Executive Coaching from Henley Business School.
+She also has a Certificate in Executive Coaching from Henley Business School and is a qualified ACC with the International Coaching Federation.